snadorp/ensime-sbt/README.md

 __For use with ensime 0.9.0+__

-0.0.9
+0.0.10

 ## How to Install
-Add the following to your `~/.sbt/plugins.sbt`:
+Add the following to your `~/.sbt/plugins/plugins.sbt` or ~/project/plugins.sbt:

-    resolvers += "Scala-Tools Maven2 Snapshots Repository" at "http://scala-tools.org/repo-snapshots"

     addSbtPlugin("org.ensime" % "ensime-sbt-cmd" % "VERSION")